dfelinto/blender-manual/manual/physics/fluid/domain.rst

    (therefore, a non-cubic domain will need less memory than a cubic one, resolutions being the same).

-   *Preview resolution*
+   Preview resolution

       This is the resolution at which the preview surface meshes will be generated.
       So it does not influence the actual simulation.
       Even if "there is nothing to see" in the preview, there might be a thin fluid surface that cannot be resolved in the preview.

-*Display quality*
+Display quality

    How to display a baked simulation in the 3d view (menu *Viewport Display*) and for rendering (menu *Render Display*):

+  Geometry
-   - *Geometry* : use the original geometry (before simulation).
+     use the original geometry (before simulation).
+   Preview
-   - *Preview* : use the preview mesh.
+      use the preview mesh.
+   Final
-   - *Final* : use the final high definition mesh.
+      use the final high definition mesh.

    When no baked data is found, the original mesh will be displayed by default.

    After you have baked a domain, it is displayed (usually) in the Blender window as the preview mesh.
    To see the size and scope of the original domain box, select :guilabel:`Geometry` in the left dropdown.

-*Time*

-   *Start*
+Time

+   Start
       It is the simulation start time (in seconds).

       This option makes the simulation computation in Blender start later in the simulation.
       The domain deformations and fluid flow prior to the start time are not saved.

       For example, if you wanted the fluid to appear to already have been flowing for 4 seconds before the actual first frame of data, you would enter 4.0 here.

-   *End*
+   End
       It is the simulation ending time (in seconds).

 .. admonition:: Start and end times have nothing to do with how many frames are baked
    :class: nicetip

    If you set *Start* time to 3.0, and *End* time to 4.0, you will simulate 1 second of fluid motion.
    That one second of fluid motion will be spread across however-many frames are set in the :guilabel:`Anim` panel (:guilabel:`Scene` context → :guilabel:`Render` sub-context → :guilabel:`Anim` and :guilabel:`Output` panel).

    This means, for example, that if you have Blender set to make 250 frames at 25 fps, the fluid will look like it had already been flowing for 3 seconds at the start of the simulation,